davidbeesley/rust-docs-mcp-server/README.md

 6. **Caching (if cache miss):** Saves the extracted document content and their corresponding embeddings to the cache file (path includes features hash) using `bincode`.
-7. **Server Startup:** Initializes the `RustDocsServer` with the loaded/generated documents and embeddings.
+7. **Server Startup:** Initializes the `RustDocsServer` with automatic crate discovery and lazy loading capabilities.
 8. **MCP Serving:** Starts the MCP server using `rmcp` over stdio.
 9. **Query Handling (`query_rust_docs` tool):**
+   - Checks if the requested crate is already loaded into the server.
+   - If not loaded and lazy loading is enabled, attempts to load it automatically.
+   - If the crate isn't found, suggests similar crates that are available.
    - Generates an embedding for the user's question.
-   - Calculates the cosine similarity between the question embedding and all cached document embeddings.
+   - Calculates the cosine similarity between the question embedding and all cached document embeddings for the specified crate.
    - Identifies the document chunk with the highest similarity.
    - Sends the user's question and the content of the best-matching document chunk to the `gpt-4o-mini-2024-07-18` model via the OpenAI API.